haskellfoundation/error-message-index/message-index/messages/GHC-47854/example2/index.md

 The module `Example` exports the symbol `answer` twice.
 In addition to the explicit entry in the export list it's also exported by `Example(..)`.

-To avoid the warning, remove one of the duplicated mention.
+To avoid the warning, remove one of the duplicated mentions.

 ## Error Message